rubyonjets/jets/docs/_docs/prewarming.md

 ## Custom Prewarming

-Jets prewarming all ruby functions in your application with the same weight.
-If you want to prewarm a specific high traffic function then you can create your own custom prewarm job.
+Jets prewarms all ruby functions in your application with the same weight.
+If you want to prewarm a specific function that gets a high volume of traffic, this can be done with a custom prewarm job.
 Here's a starter example:

 app/jobs/prewarm_job.rb: